Studying the dog tail can help determine what breeds make up your pup if you have a mutt.

 Dog tail positions

-The tail’s setting, shape, and size are markers of your mutt’s rather intriguing gene pool.
+The tail’s setting, shape, and size are markers of your mutt’s intriguing gene pool.
 Combinations make it even more fascinating.

 Sometimes the tail is set low, and the tail appears to begin below the top line.